Best 5 days in Oahu itinerary: Covers whole island!

 Waimea Valley and Waimea Falls

 Next stop on your Oahu North Shore road trip is the beautiful Waimea Valley and the breathtaking Waimea Falls.
-The Waimea Valley has a beautiful botanical garden and historical sites to explore along with the swimmable Waimea Falls.

-Tip ?: Swimming is permitted at the waterfall depending on water conditions on a particular day.
+Pro-tip: Swimming is permitted at the waterfall depending on water conditions on a particular day.
 Please call the Waimea Valley admission office to inquire about the swimming status on the morning of your visit to avoid disappointment.

 There is an entrance fee of around $25 per person to visit the Waimea Valley Botanical Gardens and Waimea Waterfalls.
 Life jackets are provided for free near the waterfall.
 They have a snack bar with hot food and drinks.